Taking Care of Your Loved One

 - Pulmonary rehabilitation is an exercise designed to strengthen breathing muscles and other muscles.
 It can be very effective, though many people with lung cancer find it hard to tolerate.

 - Low dose opioids can help reduce the disturbing feeling of not being able to catch a breath.
-When used for this, drugs are given at very low doses compared to treating
+When used for this, drugs are given at very low doses compared to treating pain.

 - Some people with lung cancer will need to use oxygen to manage their shortness of breath.
 Suggest that the person with cancer talk over this option with the health care team.
+If oxygen is required, encourage the person with cancer to use the oxygen.
+If oxygen saturation measurements remain below 88% for prolonged periods, other complications can result.

 As a caregiver, it can help to understand the basics of when the person you are caring for may become nauseated (have an upset stomach).
 There are four main causes of nausea in patients with lung cancer:

-- Many patients with lung cancer experience some stomach or upper intestinal irritation, which can cause them to feel
+- Many patients with lung cancer experience some stomach or upper intestinal irritation, which can cause them to feel nauseated.

 - The mind of a person with lung cancer can influence the body to feel nauseous.
 Anxiety about upcoming chemotherapy treatments, called anticipatory nausea, commonly occurs in lung cancer patients.
-Also, the brain can sometimes perceive pain as
+Also, the brain can sometimes perceive pain as nausea.

-- Some lung cancer patients will feel vertigo or motion sickness, which can lead to feelings of
+- Some lung cancer patients will feel vertigo or motion sickness, which can lead to feelings of nausea.

 Each type of nausea is treated differently.
 You can help the person with cancer recognize the cause and provide his or her health care team with the information they need to give effective treatment.